 Example 6

+Quantity Exporting Chemical Importing Quantity

-Quantity Exported (tonnes) Exporting State Party Chemical (CAS number) Importing State Party Quantity Imported (tonnes)
+Exported State Party (CAS number) State Party Imported

+(tonnes) (tonnes)

 60.0 XXX 102-71-6 YYY

 YYY 102-71-6 ZZZ 60.0

 Cases where there are two discrepancies for approximately the same amount of the same chemical involving your State Party (once as the importing and once as the exporting State Party), neither of which you have declared may indicate that a trader in your country has been transhipping a scheduled chemical via a port or free zone in your country.
 The chemical may never have passed through your customs.
-The guidelines set out in C-13/DEC.4, dated 03 December 2008, recommend that such physical movements of scheduled chemicals should be declared regardless of customs procedures.
+The guidelines set out in decision C-13/DEC.4, dated 03 December 2008, recommend that such physical movements of scheduled chemicals should be declared regardless of customs procedures.